Lisa-pa/SAMAE/README.rst

 How to use this package?
 --------
+        * How to compare manual and automated estimations of muscle architecture parameters ?
                 To analyse US images automatically and compare the results with manual labelling with this package, open the filemanager.py file and adapt the
                         - path_to_folder variable (path to the folder that contains the images);
                         - part variable (list of participants);
                         - colors variable (list of colors for the visualization);
                 then run the file !

         * How to automatically analyze a panoramic image?
                 TO DO